files-community/Website/src/routes/docs/configuring/keyboard-shortcuts/+page.md

 title: Keyboard Shortcuts
 ---

-Files comes with built in keyboard shortcuts to make navigating the app easier.
+Files supports a wide range of keyboard shortcuts to help you navigate the app.
+There is currently no support for remapping the shortcuts.

 | Shortcut                                            | Action                                |
 | --------------------------------------------------- | ------------------------------------- |